NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 ### Goal 2: Incorporate additional representation for under-studied populations
 We obtained the HGDP_938.geno file from the [Human Genome Diversity Project](https://www.hagsc.org/hgdp/).
+In total, there are  938 individuals from 52 populations.
+Populations were grouped into 7 subsets based on geographical locations.
+The population subsets were: African(129) , European (159), East_Asian(229), cental and south Asian(200), Oceanian(28), Middle Eastern(133) and Native Americans(63).
+Alternative allele frequency was calculated for each population.
+Allele frequency was generated for each population and put into CSV format for conversion to sqlite file.

 **HGDP allele frequencies**